kas1kas/wkds/INSTALL.md

 When moving the wordclock to another location, you can connect to the new wifi network with the procedure below.
 If you give this clock to someone, make sure to give them this procedure.

 ## 1 Set IP address on new network

-using phone
-- make sure your phone is connected to the local WiFi network
+- make sure your phone is connected to your local WiFi network
 - click/select Wi-Fi (icon) on your phone
-- look for **RPI-woordklok**
+- look for the wordclock wifi: **RPI-woordklok**
-- select (ignore messages about Internet may not be available)
+- select it (ignore messages about Internet may not be available)
 - connect
 - your phone is now connected to the WiFi of the wordclock
-- start a web browser (chrome, edge, ...)
+- start a web browser on your phone (chrome, edge, ...)
 - type **192.168.42.1:8080**
-### a page opens and shows your network
+### a page opens and shows your WiFi network
 if not, click on the down arrow and your network
 - type your password
 - click connect
 - the wordklock clock is now connected to your WiFi
-- you phone automatically re-connects to the wifi
+- you phone also re-connects to your WiFi
-- the correct time will appear after a while
+- the correct time will appear on the wordclock after a while